Puddle of Mudd: Ubiquitous (2021–2023)

-Kiss the Machine, Monsters (2024–present)
+Kiss the Machine (2024–present)

 After the lack of commercial and critical success of Ubiquitous in 2023, the band pulled out of promoting the album and cancelled all tours dates scheduled to promote it.
 In early 2024, Puddle of Mudd underwent a major lineup overhaul after Scantlin fired the band's entire instrumental ensemble.
 The decision followed reports of internal disputes, including claims that the group had booked shows without his consent and allegations of personal misconduct.
 Scantlin cited a need to regain control over the band's direction and announced plans to rebuild the lineup.

 With a new roster of musicians, he entered the studio and began developing new material.
 The album's production took place throughout 2024 and into early 2025, with Scantlin taking an active role in both songwriting and co-producing the record.

-The new album was officially announced in April 2025 and revealed to be titled, Kiss the Machine and also released the album's lead single “Beautimous” digitally the same day on April 18, 2025 ahead of the full album's release on May 2, 2025.
+The album was announced in April 2025 and revealed to be titled Kiss the Machine and released the album's lead single "Beautimous" digitally the same day on April 18, 2025 ahead of the full album's release on May 2, 2025.

 To support the release, Puddle of Mudd embarked on a summer 2025 tour that included music festival appearances and co-headlining dates with Everclear and Eve 6.
-Promotion efforts also included a more grassroots approach, such as a viral video featuring Scantlin previewing the lead single at a Jiffy Lube for a friend and unsuspecting employees.
+Promotion efforts included a more grassroots approach, such as a viral video featuring Scantlin previewing the lead single at a Jiffy Lube for a friend and unsuspecting employees.
 The album marked the band's quickest turnaround between full-length studio projects since the early 2000s and was positioned as a creative reset following a period of turbulence.

-The albums second single, "Firefly" was released on October 10, 2025 with an official lyric video.
+The albums second single, "Firefly" was released on October 10, 2025, with an official lyric video.
 Wes Scantlin dedicated the song and music video to Layne Staley, Chris Cornell and Chester Bennington.

-On October 17, 2025 the band released a previously unannounced stand-alone new single titled "Monsters" digitally on all major music streaming platforms and digital marketplaces.
-The single was not featured on the band's most recent album "Kiss the Machine", and has was not promoted prior to its surprise release.
+On October 17, 2025, the band released a previously unannounced stand-alone new single titled "Monsters" digitally on all major music streaming platforms and digital marketplaces.
+The single was not featured on the band's most recent album Kiss the Machine, and was not promoted prior to its surprise release.